 - was violent and he was the one who used to force me to fight in the gym.
 He hated me more than anybody else.
 He used to bend my arm up my back until I was screaming and I thought my arm was breaking.
 I could see the enjoyment in his face.
 He used to say, 'are you liking this son, we'll get this out of you'.
 He used to say some horrible things.
 I saw about ten years ago when I was walking through Dundee and recognised him straight away.
 I think he was ex-military.
 When I knew him in Rhoineach Mhor he must have been in his forties. - 80.
-A woman who was there, Mrs EIP she was evil, and she used to do it as well, force people to fight.
+A woman who was there, Mrs EIP , she was evil, and she used to do it as well, force people to fight.
 I phoned the police not long ago after the Inquiry told me they'd passed on the details of what I'd told them.
-The police told me they were taking a case on against Interpretation of the police told me they were taking a case on against Interpretation of the police told me they were taking a case on against Interpretation of the police told me they were taking a case on against Interpretation of the police told me they were taking a case on against Interpretation of the police told me they were taking a case on against Interpretation of the police told me they were taking a case on against Interpretation of the police told me they were taking a case on against Interpretation of the police told me they were taking a case on against Interpretation of the police told me they were taking a case on against Interpretation of the police told me they were taking a case on against Interpretation of the police told me they were taking a case on against Interpretation of the police told me they were taking a case on against Interpretation of the police told me they were taking a case on against Interpretation of the police told me they were taking a case on against Interpretation of the police told me they were taking a case on against Interpretation of the police told me they were taking a case on against Interpretation of the police told me they were taking a case on against Interpretation of the police told me they were taking a case on against Interpretation of the police told me they were taking a case on against Interpretation of the police told me they were taking a case on against Interpretation of the police told me they were taking a case on against Interpretation of the police told me they were taking a case on against Interpretation of the police told me they were taking a case on against Interpretation of the police taking a case of the police taking a case of the police taking a case of the police taking a - 81.
+The police told me they were taking a case on against IThen they asked if I remembered a Mrs ITHEN PROPERTY.
+They told me they were investigating her as well, because of what other people said.
+She did things to me to begin with.

+Secondary Institutions to be published later

+Secondary Institutions to be published later. - 81.
 She did it to me when I first went there.
 She did it two or three times.
 I hit her back and she never did it to me again.
 I hit her straight in the face, it was the wrong thing to do.
 The staff made a big deal out of that, me hitting a woman, but there was no mention of this woman hitting kids.
 Me hitting her early on might have been part of the reason for the staff's attitude towards me.
 It was mentioned in my records that I hit women and that I was a bully. - 82.
 They used to tell you what they could do to you and what they weren't allowed to do.